SparkPost/bouncy-sink/README.md

 Open and click tracking requires a valid html part in your mail content, and the relevant tracking options to be enabled in your SparkPost account & transmission.
 "Click" tries to follow all links present in the html part.

-### Traffic generator

-Any method can be used to generate traffic.
-Here is [a traffic generator](https://github.com/tuck1s/sparkpost-traffic-gen) which can easily be deployed to Heroku, to generate random traffic through your SparkPost account towards the "bouncy sink".
-Note that all sent messages count towards your account usage.

 ### Statistical model